Hommelvik Station

-Hommelvik Station is a railway station located in the village of Hommelvik in the municipality of Malvik in Trøndelag county, Norway.
+Hommelvik Station is a railway station located in the village of Hommelvik in Malvik Municipality in Trøndelag county, Norway.
 It is 23.14 km east of the city of Trondheim.

 The station is located on the Nordland Line, and it is served hourly by the Trøndelag Commuter Rail service to Steinkjer Station and Trondheim Central Station.
 The unstaffed station is operated by SJ Norge.